Welcome, ladies and gents, to “Part 2” of this 3 part series.

 I have written extensively on the why I do so, here.

-Therefore, I tend to get the majority of simple carbs in my diet from fruit, and complex carbs from rice and oats.
+Therefore, I tend to get the majority of simple carbs in my diet from fruit; and complex carbs from potatoes, rice, and oats.

 I digest these foods quite easily and I feel great when eating them.

 Of course, everyone is different, and it is up to you to experiment with different foods and find out what’s best for you.

 The best way of doing so is by eliminating said foods from your diet for a few weeks, and then reintroducing them to see if you feel any differently – for better or worse.